 Honey Beam is the only perfume in the world to use a bee-based trilogy of honey alcohol, beeswax absolute and honey absolute for a genuine and rare honey recreation.
-Due to its concentration of rare and valuable ingredients like organic Madagascar vanilla, French honey and Indian pink lotus flower absolute, it is priced higher than the other House of Forbidden Fruit perfumes.

 All House of Forbidden Fruit perfumes contain only natural ingredients sourced from plant essential oils, absolutes, CO2 extracts, tinctures and isolates, and occasionally sustainable animal products like honey, beeswax, ambergris, africa stone and castoreum.
 They do not contain petrochemicals, parabens, glycols, dyes, synthetic materials of any kind.
 All perfumes are aged for a minimum of six weeks in un-denatured neutral spirit alcohol locally distilled on Vancouver Island.